vectorgrp/chiisai-hal-specification/CONTRIBUTING.md

 We're working behind the scenes to get this ready in the future.
 Until then, we would kindly ask you to not open pull requests.

 We will update this document when we are ready for your submissions.

 Thank you and stay tuned!

-Welcome, and thank you for your interest in contributing to the open source Chiisai HAL Specification project.

-The Chiisai HAL Specification is developed and maintained by Vector Informatik and Infineon in collaboration.
-It forms part of the broader Chiisai ecosystem for small, resource-constrained microcontrollers.